Classic Chicken Parmesan Recipe

 Prep.
 Preheat oven to 400 degrees.
 Prepare a large baking dish with about two cups of marinara sauce.
 Spread to all sides of dish.

-Prepare the coating ingredients.
-In one dish, add the flour.
+Prepare the coating ingredients. n one dish, add the flour.
 In another dish, add the eggs, and whip with a wire whisk.
 In a third dish, combine the bread crumbs, freshly grated parmesan cheese, kosher salt, and freshly ground black pepper.

 Add toppings to chicken.
 Add a spoonful of marinara sauce to each piece of chicken, followed by either some ricotta cheese or mozzarella cheese.
+Shredded mozzarella or fresh mozzarella cheese work nicely here too.

 What to Serve with Chicken Parmesan: